 Otherwise if you really cannot live without it you’ll have to buy a phone or a local SIM card to convert your phone to a Costa Rican phone number.

-We had more friends than usual visiting us in early 2016 and needed a spare phone for them to use.
-A new phone with texting and limited internet capabilities with a 30 day talk and data plan was just under $30 from the Kolbi kiosk in the Cariari mall east of SJO airport.
+A new phone with a Costa Rican SIM card and phone number capable of texting and limited internet capabilities with a 30 day talk and data plan is just under $30 from the Kolbi kiosk in the Cariari mall east of SJO airport.

 Prepaid SIM Cards

-If you have an unlocked Quad-band phone you can buy a local Costa Rican phone number on a prepaid SIM card, insert it in your phone and dial away.
+If you have an unlocked Quad-band phone you can buy a local Costa Rican phone number on a prepaid SIM card, insert it in your phone, enter the PIN (on the card holder or receipt) and dial away.